nzfeng/SWN/README.md

 From the GUI menu, you can export the solution, as well as other intermediate functions, as an OBJ file containing both the mesh and texture coordinates.
 Whenever one calls an export function, the data that gets exported is from most recently computed solution.

 From the GUI menu, you can also export curves as [OBJ line elements](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Line_elements).
 In most 3D graphics software, how smooth a curve is rendered depends on its connectivity (i.e., there can be noticeable gaps between curves specified as separate segments.)
 Therefore, this program will automatically greedily compute the connected components of the curve before exporting, so that the curve can be written with maximum connectivity and hence yield maximum smoothness during rendering.
-I have included an example Blender file that loads in a mesh and curve, and renders the winding number function stored as texture coordinates on the mesh; see the section on "Visualization" below.
+I have included an example Blender file that loads in a mesh, and renders the winding number function stored as texture coordinates on the mesh; see the section on "Visualization" below.

 ## Homogenous texture coordinates